Alessio Locatelli

-Alessio Locatelli (born 17 March 1978) is an Italian football goalkeeper.
-Amongst the teams he played for are U.S. Pro Vercelli Calcio, Spezia Calcio and Botev.
+Alessio Locatelli (born 17 March 1978) is an Italian football coach and a former goalkeeper.
+He is the goalkeeping coach at Lecco.
+Amongst the teams he played for are Pro Vercelli, Spezia Calcio and Botev.

 Career

 Locatelli signed with Botev for three years on 24 November 2008 but was quickly released for free for poor performances.
 He was given the №30 shirt.
 On 2 February 2009, he joined Sorrento along with Hodža.